 What is intrinsic vs extrinsic value? +

-Intrinsic is the part of the option premium backed by real moneyness — for a call, max(spot − strike, 0).
-Extrinsic is everything else: time value plus implied volatility.
-Extrinsic decays to zero at expiration.
+Intrinsic is the part of the premium backed by real moneyness — for a call, how far the stock already sits above the strike.
+Extrinsic is everything else: time value plus implied volatility, and it decays to zero at expiration.
 A high-extrinsic option is essentially a bet on movement before expiry; a high-intrinsic option behaves more like the stock.

 What is a call debit spread? +

 Buy a lower-strike call AND sell a higher-strike call at the same expiry.
-The premium received from the short call partly offsets the long call.
-Defined max loss (the net debit) and defined max profit ((wide − debit) × 100).
-Used when you expect a moderate move up and want to lower cost.
+The premium collected from the short call partly offsets the long one, so you get a defined max loss (the net debit) and a defined max profit ((width − debit) × 100).
+Used when you expect a moderate move up and want to lower the cost.

 How do I size a position? +